Berlioz in Paris

 Opéra-Comique, Salle Favart and Salle Feydeau

-The Salle Favart, located in rue Favart, has been through no less than three successive versions in its long history.
+The Salle Favart, located in rue Favart, and the company of the Opéra-Comique had initially separate histories that eventually came together in 1840.
+The Salle Favart went through no less than three successive versions in its long history.
 The first Salle Favart, built in 1781-1783 to house the Comédie Italienne, was inaugurated in 1783.
 It was later renamed Théâtre Royal Italien (or Théâtre Italien for short).
-It was burnt down in 1838, but immediately rebuilt and opened again in 1840 as the home of the company of the Opéra-Comique (second Salle Favart).
+It was burnt down in 1838, but immediately rebuilt and opened again in 1840 (second Salle Favart).
 Destroyed again by fire in 1887, the theatre was rebuilt again between 1894-1898, but on a different plan from its predecessor (third Salle Favart, still extant).

-Unless otherwise specified, all the photographs reproduced on this page were taken by Michel Austin; other pictures have been scanned from engravings in our own collection. © Monir Tayeb and Michel Austin.
+Unless otherwise specified, all the photographs reproduced on this page were taken by Michel Austin; the other pictures have been scanned from engravings in our own collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

-The first four photos below show the Salle Favart in its present (third)
+The first three pictures show the first and the second Salle Favart which Berlioz knew.
+The next four photos show the Salle Favart in its present (third) state.
+The last two show the Salle Feydeau.

 Théâtre Royal Italien (first Salle Favart) in 1829